jerryhgladinet/docs/admin/source/chapter04.rst

 Role Manager - Assigned Users/Groups
 ------------------------------------

-Additional policies that can be assigned to a role.
+After the content of the role is all set, users and groups can be assigned to a role.

 .. figure:: _static/image_s5_5_10d.png
     :align: center